ipcjk/ixgen/Readme.md

   the provided templates in the _templates_-folder and set the _-style_ parameter to your flavor, e.g.
    _-juniper/set_ for Junos set exchange format.

-   For special output like JSON, there will be a JSON output function soon.
+   Special output like Juniper JSON is integrated in code.

 ### templates for router snippets ###